 In this blog post, we will look at the different types of iGaming affiliate fraud and how they can be identified.

 We will also explore some key strategies to prevent fraud from affecting your business in the first place.
-With the tips outlined here, you can ensure that your business remains secure from malicious activities.
+With the tips outlined here, you can ensure your business remains secure from malicious activities.

 We’ll start by discussing the different types of iGaming partner fraud and how to detect them.